nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 Changes any combination of `center`, `zoom`, `bearing`, and `pitch`, animating the transition along a curve that evokes flight.
 The animation seamlessly incorporates zooming and panning to help the user maintain her bearings even after traversing a great distance.

-Note: The animation will be skipped, and this will behave equivalently to `jumpTo` if the user has the `reduced motion` accessibility feature enabled in their operating system, unless `options` includes `essential: true`.
+If a user has the `reduced motion` accessibility feature enabled in their operating system, the animation will be skipped and this will behave equivalently to `jumpTo`, unless `options` includes `essential: true`.

 #### Parameters